mszegedy/plea/story/ch-1.md

 "Reindeer tripe," replied Artemis and Vasilisa simultaneously.

 Alexey maintained the smile.
-He felt more at home than he could possibly have felt in the frozen afterlife, and even more so than he ever did at Shchavel' House. _Fuck that stupid will,_ he thought. _I'm not part of your game anymore, mother.
+He felt more at home than he could possibly have felt in the frozen afterlife, and even more so than he ever did at Shchavel House. _Fuck that stupid will,_ he thought. _I'm not part of your game anymore, mother.
 You have no power over me.
 I am_ never _coming back._

 ---